-Common not acceptingpitf
+Common reasons for not accepting

 The most common reasons why we cannot accept referrals are:

 Insufficient evidence of needs, or evidence of one need only.

 There are multiple needs, but not in all areas, for example difficulties in interaction and communication but not in rigid behaviours and thinking.